suvendujena2001/GyamSys_Training/status-reports/ashrita-nayak.md

 ** On the last working day, we gave another SQL evaluation test.

 ## Week 5 (4th March 2024 to 8th March 2024)
-** Sessions on Backend development was taken by Suman.
-We were asked to practice the codes and submit our codes on GitHub for evaluation.
+** Sessions on Backend development was taken.
+We were asked to practice the codes.
+I practised the taught topics  and uploaded my codes on GitHub for evaluation.

-** SQL PPTs were shared by Syed and we were asked to go through it.
+** SQL PPTs were shared and we were asked to go through it.

 ** We gave an evaluation test on SQL and DOTNET.